Factbox: Sports events hit by the coronavirus epidemic

 ATHLETICS

-- The World Athletics Indoor Championships, scheduled for Nanjing from March 13-15, were postponed until next year.
-World Athletics is working with organizers on a date to host the biennial event in 2021.
+* The World Athletics Indoor Championships, scheduled for Nanjing from March 13-15, were postponed until next year.
+World Athletics is working with organisers on a date to host the biennial event in 2021.

-- A mixed relay Olympic triathlon qualification event to be held in the Chinese city of Chengdu in May was moved to Valencia in Spain, the International Triathlon Union said.

 Three Asian Cup events, one in Taiwan and two in China, scheduled for March and April have been postponed.